zoho/zoho-iot-sdk-c/README.md

 > The generated libraries and binary files can be found inside the build folder.

-### Tying out the basic Example
+### Tying out the included Examples

-This SDK has some default examples to try a basic connection.
-Please follow the steps to configure it:
+This SDK has some implementation examples located on `projects` directory.

+All the examples are commented/excluded out from build process by default in `build/CMakeLists.txt`.
+Required examples needs to be uncommented before initiating the build.
+Follow the instructions to try the basic connectivity example.

-Edit the source of `basic.c` and include your MqttUserName and Token On line # 80
+Edit `projects/basic/basic.c` and update your ``MqttUserName`` and ``DeviceToken`` On line # 80

 ```
-rc = zclient_init(&client, "<YOUR-DEVICE-MQTT-USERNAME>", "<YOUR-DEVICE-TOKEN>", REFERENCE, pRootCACert, pDeviceCert, pDevicePrivateKey, pDeviceCertParsword,logConfig);
+zclient_init(&client, "<YOUR-DEVICE-MQTT-USERNAME>", "<YOUR-DEVICE-TOKEN>", CRT_PARSE_MODE, pRootCACert, pDeviceCert, pDevicePrivateKey, pDeviceCertParsword, logConfig);
 ```
-in non-TLS mode , ensure that all the following variables pRootCACert, pDeviceCert, pDevicePrivateKey, pDeviceCertParsword are empty.
+For non-TLS mode , Certificate related arguments such as pRootCACert, pDeviceCert, pDevicePrivateKey, pDeviceCertPassword can be empty.

-Edit the logconfig structure in case of changes in logfile size , location and name.
+Edit the logconfig structure in case of changes in logfile name, size and location.

-> make sure you are in `build` folder and look for the projects folder and enter into SampleApplication folder and run `./basic` command to tryout the basic example.
+> Once the build process completed, the generated binaries can be found at `build/projects` folder.
+Swtich to `build/basic` folder and run `./basic` to execute the basic example.

  **Porting/Cross Compile Options :**